cfillion/reapack/README.md

 Set the `CURLSO` environment variable to override the system default libcurl used for linking.
 Some older distributions still ship libcurl with the old pre-7.16 SONAME.
-Consider using a libcurl built with `--disable-versioned-symbols` to produce more compatible binaries (`libcurl-compat` on Arch Linux).
+Consider using a libcurl built with `--disable-versioned-symbols` to produce more compatible binaries (`libcurl-compat` on Arch Linux for example).

     CURLSO=:libcurl.so.3 tup